-From Beth on August 31st, 2009 in Tools and Tips
+From Margaret Everton on August 31, 2009 in Tools and Tips

 Classes start real soon!
 Give your dorm room some personality before those all-nighters steal your soul away (not to mention social life)...